 Spill contingency plan.
-It is recommended that VIMS work closely with the U.S. Coast Guard, the Virginia Department of Environmental Quality (DEQ), and other appropriate agencies and organizations with expertise in petroleum or toxic materials spills to develop a contingency and response plan to protect Goodwin Island resources in the event of an incident in the York River.
+It is recommended that VIMS work closely with the U.S. Coast Guard, the Virginia Department of Environmental Quality (DEQ), and other appropriate agencies and organizations with expertise in petroleum or toxic materials spills to develop a contingency and response plan to protect Sweet Hall Marsh resources in the event of an incident in the Pamunkey River.

 Unauthorized artifact collection.
-It is recommended that VIMS staff work with DHR and the College of William and Mary (Geology Department) to discover the type and extent of historical sites and artifacts found on Catlett Islands, and to better determine protection needs and focus conservation efforts.
-DHR and other land managers with experience in protecting cultural resources can assist with developing and locating signs to discourage trespass and subsequent illegal artifact collection.
+It is recommended that VIMS staff work with DHR and the College of William and Mary - Center for Archaelogical Research to determine more information about the type and extent of historical sites and artifacts found at Sweet Hall Marsh Reserve and to determine protection needs and focus conservation efforts.
+DHR and land managers with experience in protecting cultural resources can assist with developing and locating signs to discourage trespass and subsequent illegal artifact collection.
 DHR may also provide assistance with developing effective outreach programs.
-VMRC could be requested to increase patrols in the area in an effort to further discourage this activity.